Error Handling

 }

-The above example uses a defer
+The above example uses a defer statement

-to ensure that the open(_:)
+to ensure that the open(_:) function

-has a corresponding call to close(_:)
+has a corresponding call to close(_:).

-You can use a defer
+You can use a defer statement

 even when no error handling code is involved.